 My kids love playing with balls in the backyard and reading books about them too!
 In fact, I realized that my 5 year old son gravitates towards any book about balls when we are at the library.
 He seems to enjoy reading them, so we will keep checking them out.
 Connecting your child’s personal interests with the books they read is one way to get and keep them excited about reading.
+Here are some of the best books about balls!

 Consider adding a few ball books to your home or school library this year!
 Pair a ball book (or two) with the related ball for a great learning gift for any child!
+Plus you can have fun with these 6 Ball Games Your Kids Will Love to Play!

 *** Note: I am a K-12 Reading Master, Certified Teacher.
 I have read all of these books personally with and to my kids ( I even own a bunch of them too).
 Always read the reviews and age recommendations of the books to see if they will be a good fit for your child.
 These are just a few ball books that we have enjoyed.
 If we have missed your favorite – let me know in the comments at the end of this post.
 Remember, you know your child best! ***